 - it receives a qualified regularity opinion on its financial statements

 - it receives a qualified audit opinion on a funding audit

 - a critical review of financial management and governance

-Where an SFC is graded inadequate in relation to its financial health or is under-performing in relation to its financial control, the EFA will write to the SFC to confirm the position and consider the range of potential interventions as set out at clause 5.5 of the SFC funding agreement, and in accordance with the most recent departmental policy.
+Where an SFC is graded inadequate in relation to its financial health or is under-performing in relation to its financial control, EFA will write to the SFC to confirm the position and consider the range of potential interventions as set out in the SFC funding agreement, and in accordance with the most recent departmental policy.
 This may include an assessment by the SFC Commissioner and/or the issue of a Financial Notice to Improve.

 Financial Notice to Improve – financial health